Probabilistic reconstruction of truncated particle trajectories on a closed surface: Simulation study

-As there is no particle on the surface at the beginning, the simulated trajectories set needs some warm-up time to reach the stationary regime, where the law of the number of trajectories does not depend on time.
-According to the supposed dynamic process, the expectation of the trajectories number $N$ during stationary regime is $E(N)=\frac{\lambda}{\tau_d}$.
+As there is no particle on the surface at the beginning, the simulated set of trajectories needs some warm-up time to reach the stationary regime, where the law of the number of trajectories does not depend on time.
+The assumed dynamic process is a special case of birth and death process.
+As a known result\cite{karlin2014first}, the expectation of the trajectories number $N$ during stationary regime is $E(N)=\frac{\lambda}{\tau_d}$.
 To ensure that the dynamics are in a stationary regime, the images sequence is simulated long enough, for around 2 hours (Fig. \ref{nb_tracks}).
-The time interval between two images is $\Delta t =0.25s$.
-Figure \ref{nb_tracks} shows how the number of trajectories on the surface changes along time $t$, when $\lambda = 0.03$ and $\tau_d = 0.005$.
-It can be noticed that after a while, around $t = 20$ min, the trajectories number fluctuates around the theoretical expectation value 6.